joshokodo/EventTrackerProject/README.md

 ## Event Tracker Project
  The purpose of this project was to practice using a RESTful api along with spring boot and JPA repositories connecting to a database.
 There is no front-end at this time but all controller methods where verified and tested using "postman" route tester.
 A Json file titled "Videogame Tracker collection" in the root directory can simply be imported into the postman program to allow for testing of all the routes.
-The project is running off of a localhost server with port 8084 and will soon be pushed to an EC2 instance server.
+The project is running off of a localhost server with port 8084.
+To test on your browser go to http://18.223.244.221:8080/VideogameTrackerREST.
 A proper front-end will be implemented in the next weekend project.

 ## Routes To test
 * GET http://18.223.244.221:8080/VideogameTrackerREST/api/games